resiliencelab/resiliencelab.github.io/_pages/join.md

 * An unofficial transcript
 * Research interests (including why you want to work in this lab specifically)

-We are a new lab and have a wonderful mathematical biology community at UMD comprising the labs of Bill Fagan (animal movement), Joshua Weitz (microbial ecology, epidemics), Emme Bruns (plant-pathogen eco-evo), Phillip Johnson (immune dynamics), and Abba Gumel (epidemics).
+We are a new lab and have a wonderful mathematical biology community at UMD comprising the labs of Bill Fagan (theoretical ecology, animal movement), Joshua Weitz (microbial ecology, epidemics), Emme Bruns (plant-pathogen eco-evo), Phillip Johnson (immune dynamics), Abba Gumel (math, epidemics), and Michelle Girvan (physics, networks).